Entry and exit

 Before you leave Australia, check if your medication is legal in each country you're travelling to and find out if any quantity restrictions or certification requirements apply.
 Consult your doctor about alternatives well in advance of travel

-Take legal prescription medicine with you so you remain in good health.
-Carry copies of your prescription and a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Carry copies of your prescription and a letter from your doctor stating what the medication is, how much you take and that it's for personal use only.

 Dengue fever, leishmaniasis and other insect-borne diseases occur in Oman, especially on the Musandam Peninsula.
 There is a low ongoing risk of Malaria due to Oman's high temperature and humidity.